limndigital/artgenerator/README.md

 -py -m pip install --upgrade Pillow numpy pandas

+OR alternatively you can just double click the py file itself that you want to use.

 ### Artwork
 Once you have those installed, replace the art with your own.
 For now, to get a hang of it, leave the current naming convention.